 What are the aims of this leaflet?

-What do boils look like?
+What do boils feel and look like?

 Boils may be single or multiple.
-A boil often starts as an itchy or tender spot that grows over a few days into a large firm red lump which becomes very painful.
-Boils often develop around the neck, face, back, breasts, thighs and buttocks.
-Boils inside the nose or ear, or under tight clothing can be particularly uncomfortable.
+A boil often starts as an itchy or tender spot that grows over a few days into a larger firm spot which becomes very painful.
+The spot can be red or darker than the surrounding skin.

-As the boil continues to grow the centre eventually softens and becomes filled with pus.
-The pus may then burst through the surface of the skin or it may settle gradually without bursting.
+As the boil continues to grow, the centre eventually softens and becomes filled with pus.
+The pus may then burst through the surface of the skin, or it may settle gradually without bursting.

 How are boils diagnosed?

 Boils are usually easy to diagnose by their appearance.
-If a boil contains pus, the doctor may use a sterilised needle to take a sample of the pus which can then be swabbed and sent to the laboratory to check which bacteria are causing the boil and which antibiotic treatment may be appropriate.
+If a boil contains pus, the doctor may use a sterilised needle to take a sample of the pus which can then be sent to the laboratory to check which bacteria are causing the boil and which antibiotic treatment may be appropriate.

 Can boils be cured?